Schwaldlander/DomainNameSuggest/REPORT.md

 |2         |	No log	|   1.460789|
 |3         |	No log	|   1.413446|

+### SfT vs DPO

+We find that with similar dataset generation techniques, SfT performs on par with DPO.
+Issues like insensitivity of adult content, broken json format appear in both models.

 ## Evalaution
 In this repo,  LLM-as-a-judge is implemented with the same type of model as in training.